oualidrouabah/poultry-disease-detection/README.md

 ![Poultry Disease Detection](assets/logo.png)

-This mobile application detects poultry diseases from images of poultry fecal matter.
-It uses advanced image processing techniques and machine learning algorithms to provide accurate diagnoses, helping poultry farmers manage and maintain the health of their flocks.
+Chicken AI is a mobile application designed to detect poultry diseases from images of poultry fecal matter.
+It leverages advanced image processing techniques and a machine learning model to provide accurate diagnoses, helping poultry farmers manage the health of their flocks effectively.

 ## Features